Roosevelt House Public Policy Institute at Hunter College: Key residents

 The institute is housed in the historic Sara Delano Roosevelt Memorial House and honors the legacy of Franklin and Eleanor Roosevelt.
 Sara Delano Roosevelt, Franklin Roosevelt's mother, promised to buy a new home for him and his wife, Eleanor.
 In December 1908, the family moved into the building which still stands: Franklin, Eleanor, and their children, James and Anna, into No. 49; Sara Delano Roosevelt, into No. 47.
 Franklin was the only president elected to four consecutive presidential terms, while Eleanor led movements for human rights and was a key figure in some feminist movements, fighting for women's rights.
 Over 24 years, many events took place in Roosevelt House.

-As Eleanor Roosevelt had more kids, she and her husband were found to be spending less time together.
+As Eleanor Roosevelt had more children, she and her husband spent less time together.
 In 1918, she found out about Franklin Roosevelt's affair with the secretary, Lucy Mercer.
 She "offered FDR a divorce, but FDR turned down her offer".
 Eleanor became involved in "a number of political organizations, including the League of Women Voters and the Women's Trade Union League".
 After Franklin Roosevelt was diagnosed with polio in 1921, Eleanor took care of him, although both Roosevelts were growing further apart.
 In 1928, Roosevelt was elected governor of New York.
 Eleanor, one of the leading Democrats at the time, was largely involved in Franklin Roosevelt's decision making and other activities.